opensearch-project/documentation-website/_data-prepper/pipelines/dlq.md

 ### Counter

 - `dlqS3RecordsSuccess`: Measures the number of successful records sent to S3.
-- `dlqS3RecordsFailed`: Measures the number of failed records failed to be sent to S3.
+- `dlqS3RecordsFailed`: Measures the number of records that failed to be sent to S3.
 - `dlqS3RequestSuccess`: Measures the number of successful S3 requests.
 - `dlqS3RequestFailed`: Measures the number of failed S3 requests.